WAF Deny List

 • Enabled.
 If you want to temporarily disable a deny list rule when troubleshooting your site you can simply set the Enabled field to No.

 • Application.
 Joomla!
-4 has three applications: the public frontend (the site your visitors see), the administrator backend (where you manage your site) and the API application which handles all URLs beginning with /api.
+4 and later has three applications: the public frontend (the site your visitors see), the administrator backend (where you manage your site) and the API application which handles all URLs beginning with /api.
 By default, WAF Deny List rules apply only to the frontend of your site.
 You can choose to apply them in the backend of your site, the API application, or all of the above.

 • HTTP Verb.
 The HTTP verb applicable to the request.
 The most common are GET (access a URL) and POST (submit a form).
 If you're not sure leave the empty option (three dashes) to have the rule apply to all verbs.